shrjrd/roblox-procmesh/README.md

 Constructive Solid Geometry is a technique of modeling 3D shapes by adding, subtracting and intersecting meshes.
 The csg library is implementation of CSG algorithms using efficient binary space partitioning.

 The algorithm was originally constructed by Evan Wallace as JS library and ported to Lua by Tobias Teleman.
-This codebase fixes and improves on Lua code and adapts it to LOVR's data structures by using `lovr.math` vectors.
-The result can be used in LOVR once the *CSG* object is converted back to *solid* object.
+This codebase fixes and improves on Lua code ~~and adapts it to LOVR's data structures by using `lovr.math` vectors~~.
+The result can be used ~~in LOVR~~ once the *CSG* object is converted back to *solid* object.

 ```Lua